Rebecca Pearce, Psy.D.

 an image of someone or something that evokes calm or protection

-There are two things to consider.
+I prefer a visual connection as it truly helps improve communication.
+When this is not possible, there are two things to consider.
 First, landlines, mobile phones, and Voice over Internet Protocols all have varying levels of privacy, so I cannot guarantee confidentiality through these technologies.

-Psy.D., 1995 Rosemead School of Psychology, Biola University, La Mirada, CA
+Psy.D., Rosemead School of Psychology, Biola University, La Mirada, CA

 Psychologist, TN License # P0000002067